mattermost/docs/source/channels/organize-conversations.rst

 Enable Collapsed Reply Threads (Beta)
 -------------------------------------

 Your System Admin must enable the Collapsed Reply Threads beta feature in the System Console.
 See our `Configuration Settings <https://docs.mattermost.com/configure/configuration-settings.html#collapsed-reply-threads-beta>`__ documentation for details.
-Before enabling, please ensure you are well versed with the known issues, particularly relating to database resource requirements and server performance implications.
+Before enabling, please ensure you are well-versed with the known issues, particularly relating to database resource requirements and server performance implications.

 Once this feature is enabled in the System Console, you can `enable this feature for your account <https://docs.mattermost.com/channels/channels-settings.html#collapsed-reply-threads-beta>`__ by going to **Settings > Display > Collapsed Reply Threads (Beta)**.